Ask ARLO™ Reverse Mortgage Eligibility Questions

 To be eligible for a reverse mortgage, borrowers must be 62 years of age or older.
 Now this is true for the HUD Home Equity Conversion Mortgage (HECM or "Heck-um").
 Private programs set their own rules.

-There have been private programs, which are known as proprietary jumbo programs, in the past that went down to 60 years of age and it is always possible that one could come out at any time that allows for younger borrowers than the HECM program.
-If they do, the amount borrowers receive as a percentage of the home's value will be lower than the HECM program (at least on property valued up to the HUD maximum of $679,650).
-For higher valued homes, you have to compare.
+There have been private programs, which are known as proprietary jumbo programs, in the past that went down to 55 years of age, and it is always possible that one could come out at any time that allows for younger borrowers than the HECM program.
+If they do, the amount borrowers receive as a percentage of the home's value will be lower than under the HECM program (at least for properties valued up to the HUD maximum of $679,650).
+For higher-valued homes, you have to compare.

 It would be a matter of searching to see if such a program was available if you are under 62 and really want to proceed.
-The loan amount may be as low or even lower than 20% of the property value though so It may be better if you are a year or two short of 62 if you could get a home equity line of credit or other short term solution then get the HECM reverse after you turn 62 even if you can find one if you are within the lending limit stated above.
+The loan amount may be as low as 20% of the property value, though, so it may be better if you are a year or two short of 62 if you could get a home equity line of credit or other short-term solution, then get the HECM reverse after you turn 62, even if you can find one if you are within the lending limit stated above.
 At least it doesn't hurt to check both ways - if you get the chance.

 Hi Bruce,

-The total Principal Limit or loan amount available to borrowers depends on the age of the youngest borrower or spouse, the interest rates in effect at the time and the value of the home as compared to the maximum HUD lending limit.
-Borrowers have many options to limit the effect on heirs as well if they don’t need the full amount available to them under the program.
-Borrowers can elect a line of credit and only withdraw funds as needed which would keep their balance lower.
-They can choose a monthly payment in lieu of drawing large sums of cash that would also keep the balance down.
+The total Principal Limit, or loan amount, available to borrowers depends on the age of the youngest borrower or spouse, the interest rates in effect at the time, and the value of the home relative to the maximum HUD lending limit.
+Borrowers also have many options to limit the effect on heirs if they don’t need the full amount available to them under the program.
+Borrowers can elect a line of credit and only withdraw funds as needed, which would keep their balance lower.
+They can choose a monthly payment in lieu of drawing large sums of cash, which would also keep the balance down.

-There is never a prepayment penalty on a reverse mortgage so you have total control over how the loan affects the estate you leave to heirs to the extent of how much of the loan proceeds you need to augment your income and your ability to repay.
-But there is no minimum requirement that you take each month and you can just access the line as needed if that is your choice and some borrowers go years without drawing on the line at all.
+There is never a prepayment penalty on a reverse mortgage, so you have total control over how the loan affects the estate you leave to heirs to the extent of how much of the loan proceeds you need to augment your income and your ability to repay.
+But there is no minimum requirement to take each month; you can just access the line as needed if that is your choice.
+Some borrowers go years without drawing on the line at all.

-Our online calculator will allow you to see an amortization schedule that will show you what your loan balance will do and your projected equity based on various rates of appreciation and if you want to see how making payments will affect that schedule, we have also designed our own amortization schedule that would allow you to factor in payments as well and you can check any different option you choose.
-When you visit our site we would be happy to let you view any scenario you wish.
+Our online calculator will show you an amortization schedule that shows your loan balance and projected equity at various rates of appreciation.
+If you want to see how making payments will affect that schedule, we have also designed our own amortization schedule that lets you factor in payments, and you can check any option you choose.
+When you visit our site, we would be happy to let you view any scenario you wish.

 Hi Richard,

-Also, the home would have to meet minimum property reuirements which means that depending on the repairs, they would probably have to be completed prior to the close of the loan.
-And you would need to have the home insured at the time of the loan and also keep it insured as a condition of the loan as is the case for all loans.
-In fact, I am surprised your current lender has not stepped in to require you to obtain insurance or force-placed a policy by now which is never to the borrowers’ benefit.
+Also, the home would have to meet minimum property requirements, which means that depending on the repairs, they would probably have to be completed prior to the close of the loan.
+And you would need to have the home insured at the time of the loan and also keep it insured as a condition of the loan, as is the case for all loans.
+In fact, I am surprised that your current lender has not stepped in to require you to obtain insurance or to force-place a policy by now, which is never to the borrowers’ benefit.

-Force-placed insurance is very expensive and covers only the dwelling, none of the contents.
-When lenders have to place a policy on the property to protect their interest, the cost is added to the amount you owe and it does not protect you or any of your belongings while costing you more than regular insurance you buy on your own.
+Force-placed insurance is very expensive and covers only the dwelling, not the contents.
+When lenders have to place a policy on the property to protect their interest, the cost is added to the amount you owe, and it does not protect you or any of your belongings while costing you more than regular insurance you buy on your own.
 I truly wish I had better news for you, but based on what you are telling me, I do not believe your chances of success are very good.
-However, the only way to know for sure would be to go onto our online calculator and put your information in to see how you fare.
-It’s free and takes very little time to see if it would be possible for you to bring in the funds it sounds like you would need to close.
+However, the only way to know for sure is to use our online calculator and enter your information to see how you fare.
+It’s free and takes very little time to see if it would be possible for you to bring in the funds you would need to close.

 Hi Sue Elen,